navin20/wrinkles-detection/README.md

-# Our aim of this project is to basically help the health care to detect wrinkles of old people with the help of computer vision.
+# The aim of this project is to basically help the health care to detect wrinkles of old people with the help of computer vision.

 <img src = "screenshots/1.jpg">

-# we are currently researching the ways to use basic image processing deep learning method or tensorflow api to help in detecting wrinkles.
+# I am currently researching the ways to use basic image processing deep learning method or tensorflow api to help in detecting wrinkles.